How to be comfortable around introverts

 • 18.
 What kind of questions should you ask to get an introvert talking?

-A) Yes/no questions about mundane topics.
+A) Open-ended questions about their interests.

 B) Invasive personal questions.

-C) Leading questions with obvious answers.
+D) Leading questions with obvious answers.

 • 19.
 How can you show respect for an introvert's thinking process?